ezsystems/commerce-documentation/docs/guide/payment/building_new_payment_plugins.md

 Most payment provider implementations need more than data that is defined by `JMSPaymentCoreBundle`.

-The extended data can be prepared and provided by implementing the `\Siso\Bundle\PaymentBundle\Api\PluginConfigurationInterface`.
+The extended data can be prepared and provided by implementing the `\Siso\Bundle\PaymentBundle\Api\PluginConfigurationInterface` interface.

 In this example you implement two methods: